SpreeHertz/Cleckzie/README.md

 <a href="https://github.com/SpreeHertz/Cleckzie/stargazers"><img src="https://reporoster.com/stars/SpreeHertz/Cleckzie" /></a>
 </div>
 <br><br>

+### ⚠ The development of Cleckzie and the source code has been indfinitely halted.

 Cleckzie is a multi-purpose discord bot, with tons of categories and commands, it won't disappoint you!

-**⚠ Cleckzie is temporarily discontinued.
-The approximate ETA of when the bot will be back in development is unknown.**

 ## Documention